-We have consistently requested additional personnel for the enforcement of park rules and regulations (FY10 #21, 308199407E).
+The Board supports strong enforcement of city leash and litter laws in all of our parks and enforcement of the city's rules for bikers.
+We have consistently requested additional personnel for the enforcement of park rules and regulations.
 At least two Park Enforcement Patrol officers are needed in Community Board 8.
-They are an essential component for safe parks.
-Though the DPR supports this request, no additional funds have been allocated.